 By Sparks Masawytewa, a pendant featuring a butterfly motif.
 It measures 1 5/8 inches long and just under 7/8 of an inch wide. $120.
 Next is a little mosaic pendant by Wayne Haloo.
 It is set with jet, turquoise, coral and mother of pearl shell. !
 5/8 inches long and $60.
 The third pendant in the row is by Ruben Saufkie featuring a Kokopelli motif and is 2.5 inches long. $300.
 (ALL in SANTA FE)

 On the left are two pin/pendants by Vera Halusewa.
 The one at left is just under 1.75 inches and $150, the one on the right just over 1.75 inches and $160.
-By Joseph Coriz, an overlay pendant with animals, lightning and rain cloud is 2 1/8 inches long and $240.
+The turquoise and coral pendant is by Carla Lanconsella.
+1.25 inches in diameter and $300.
 (ALL in TUCSON)

 The jet and turquoise pendant was made by Wayne Muskett, 1.75 inches long and $270.
 Next is a beautiful sandcast cross set with turquoise by Wilbur and Marilyn Iule.
 This one is 3 inches long and $160.
 At right is a gorgeous sunface pin/pendant by Aprilene Unkestine.
 Inlaid with jet and gold lip Mother of Pearl shell, it is 2 1/8 inches in diameter and is $520.
 (ALL in SANTA FE)

-In the center is a stunning necklace by JJ Otero, Navajo & Hopi.
+On the left is a stunning necklace by JJ Otero, Navajo & Hopi.
 This one is titled “The Four Sacred Mountains” set with a beautiful piece of turquoise from the Nevada Blue mine.
 The pendant measures 3.75 inches long and is 4.25 inches wide. $1900.
 An early pin (1960s) by Dennis Edaakie (1931-2008) and his wife Nancy Edaakie.
 2.25 inches across, it is set with pen shell, coral, abalone and serpentine. $975.
-A butterfly pin/pendant by Leagus Ahityite.
-Inlaid with orange spiny oyster shell, jet, turquoise, and pink mussel shell.
-2 3/8 inches wide by 1.75 inches long. $215.
 (ALL in TUCSON)

 Above are three large bead pendants by Maryetta Daukei Kellywood.
 From left to right: Sunrise motif, in the center is her butterfly stamp and at right is what Maryetta calls her acorn motif.
 Each one is 1.25 inches in diameter and $120.
-(ALL in SANTA FE, though Tucson will be receiving some shortly.)
+(SANTA FE)

 A spinner pendant by Harland Joseph (Hopi).
 One side has a man in the maze and on the other is an eagle.
 1.25 inches and $375.
-(Tucson) A nazha pendant by Mildred Parkhurst.
-1.75 inches and $80.
-(TUCSON)
+(Tucson) The sandcast pendant is from Mildred Parkhurst.
+2 inches and $180.
+TUCSON)